 - Title your video “Whittier Theatre Audition: [First and Last Name]”

 - Indicate the play your monologue comes from in the video description

 Submissions of reels, footage from production work, live public performances, etc., will not be accepted.
 Videos must be monologues adhering to the same guidelines as in-person auditions.

 We want to get to know each candidate, so please take a few minutes after your video monologue to tell the Scholarship Committee about yourself--your theatre background, what you like about it, your future life and/or career plans, etc. Be direct and informal.

-Talent scholarships are renewable for four years of continuous study at Whittier College provided that the recipient meets the following requirements:
+Talent scholarships are renewable for up to four years of continuous study at Whittier College provided that the recipient meets the following requirements:

 - Participate in at least two Theatre Arts Department main season productions as an actor or a technician